ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/apache-windows.md

 ### <b>b.
 Configure the PHP 8.1</b>

-With Apache active and functional, you now need to define and configure the <b>php.ini</b> file so those database extensions and libraries are available for use by Faveo.
+With Apache active and functional, you now need to define and configure the <code><b>C:\php\php.ini</b> </code>file so those database extensions and libraries are available for use by Faveo.

 - Step 1: Access the PHP folder in <code><b>C:/</b> </code> and rename the <code><b>php.ini-development</b></code> file to <code><b>php.ini</b></code>.